mt-sre/mt-sre.github.io/content/en/docs/addons-flow/architecture.md

 * Generate a
   [SyncSet](https://github.com/openshift/hive/blob/master/docs/syncset.md#syncset-object-definition)
   with the Operator install objects.
-  * Apply the SelectorSyncSet to Hive.
+  * Apply the SyncSet to Hive.
 * Generate the OCM API payload.
   * Post the payload to OCM.